Siddharth12mohanty/Mini-_project/README.md

-# Mini project using html & css
+# Mini-project using html & css